crosscon/baremetal-tee/nonMPU-version/README.md

 Measurements can be computed using the internal clocks as well in debug mode, or with a logical analyser for a more accurate evaluation.

+## Debugging the project
+The repository comes with two Code Composer Studio projects, zipped in two separate files: `defaultCCSProject.zip` and `flashadowCCSProject.zip`.
+Both can be unzipped and imported within CCS to allow the debugging.
+The two version are used, respectively, to debug the TEE without CFI and the TEE with CFI.

 # APIs Description
 nonMPU-BareMetal-TEE is a TEE composed of three different interfaces: the Trusted Applications APIs, the Private TCM APIs and the Public TCM APIs.
 The Trusted Applications APIs are endpoints offered by the various Trusted Applications deployed on nonMPU-BareMetal-TEE.
 The Private TCM APIs are only exposed to Trusted Applications while the Public TCM APIs can be invoked by the Untrusted Application.